Pacific Northwest Bowhunting for Whitetails | Jon Gabrio

 Use two heavyweight long john base layers.
 This will help wick moisture walking in and trap heat at the same time.
 For your socks wear a pair of polyester socks followed by a pair of heavyweight wool socks followed by some sort of foot warmer on the outside in your boots.
 There are several on the market.
 The next key and this is a big one for your feet, get a heavy pac boot.
 Baffin makes excellent pac boots that are used by dog sled racers in Alaska.

 For your mid-layers use a heavyweight fleece or wool top and bottom.
-Cabelas makes a pile thick Berber fleece which is quiet as can be and great for warmth.
+Cabelas makes a thick Berber fleece that is quiet as can be and great for warmth.
 Then followed on your outer layers I use First Lite Sanctuary bibs and coat.
 These help keep the main elements off me and trap as much warmth as anything I’ve found.

 Follow these tips on your next trip to the Pacific Northwest bowhunting for whitetails to optimize your chances for success.